 Montana Rent Assistance includes Section 8, a nationwide program to help disabled, low-income elderly, and adults by subsidizing rent payments.
 Everything depends on your gross household income, which should meet Federal Poverty Guidelines.
 Section 8 does not pay the entire rent but requires participants to pay up to 30% of their housing income.
 The Montana Department of Commerce makes up the balance due.
 If you have to move to another dwelling, your status remains the same as long as your income has not changed; the rental agent or landlord accepts Section 8 vouchers. (more)

 U.S. Department of Housing and Urban Development (HUD)

 HUD (U.S. Department of Housing and Urban Development) – Rent Assistance

-HUD provides support to, low-income residents to purchase homes, also they provide eviction prevention and foreclosure.
+HUD provides support to low-income residents to purchase homes, also provides eviction prevention and foreclosure.
 They also provide security deposits on new housing.
 Over a million families use HUD each year.
-They are a great resource for the poor, disabled and the elderly find private and public housing.
+They are a great resource for the poor, disabled, and the elderly to find private and public housing.
 Other things they help with.

 - Security Deposits

 - Down Payment Assistance